-Established in 1966 as The Journal of Library History, it was edited and published at Florida State University until 1976 when its editorship moved to The University of Texas at Austin.
-In 1988, its title was changed to Libraries & Culture and to Libraries & the Cultural Record in 2006.
-In 2012 it assumed its present title, Information & Culture: A Journal of History.
+Information & Culture: A Journal of History is an academic journal publishing scholarly work related to the history of information.
+While the journal has undergone a name change and grown in scope in recent years, it has a history of over 50 years of academic publishing.
+Established in 1966 as The Journal of Library History, the original incarnation of this academic journal was edited and published at Florida State University until 1976.
+At that time, the journal's editorship moved to The University of Texas at Austin.
+In 1988, the title was changed to Libraries & Culture, and changed again to Libraries & the Cultural Record in 2006.
+In 2012 the journal assumed its present title, Information & Culture: A Journal of History.

 Student Editor, Book Reviews

 Lea DeForest is a Masters candidate in the School of Information at the University of Texas at Austin.
 Her concentration is museum studies with an emphasis on material culture, media literacy, and multicultural communities.
 Lea is a development professional with the Charles A. Dana Center at UT Austin.
 She manages communications for Literacy First, a program that teaches economically disadvantaged K-2nd grade students the skills they need to read.
 Lea holds a BFA in Furniture Design from Main College of Art.